The Racing Pulse: When Your Heart Flies!

 Effect Description

 Decreased Blood Flow When the heart beats too fast, it does not have enough time to fill with blood between contractions.
-This results in decreased blood flow to various organs and tissues, potentially leading to reduced oxygen delivery and impaired function.
+This in decreased blood flow to various organs and tissues, potentially leading to reduced oxygen delivery and impaired function.

 Shortness of Breath Tachycardia can cause the heart to pump blood less efficiently, leading to inadequate oxygen supply to the lungs.
 This can result in shortness of breath and difficulty in performing routine activities.